Opening LidRun Outside the App Store

 If LidRun still won't open

-If macOS reports the app is damaged or won't open even after clicking Open, the most common cause is a partial or corrupted download.
-Re-download the .dmg from lidrun.com/download and try again — see Install LidRun for the full steps.
+If macOS reports LidRun "is damaged and can't be opened" even after clicking Open, the most common cause by far is a partial or corrupted download — re-download the .dmg fresh from lidrun.com/download and try again.

 Download LidRun and follow this guide from your own menu bar.